GerHobbelt/qiqqa-revengin/README.md

 Scripts are available to

-- DUMP the Qiqqa (BibTeX / metadata) database
+- DUMP the Qiqqa (BibTeX / metadata) database.
+This spits out the *entire* metadata content, just not what Qiqqa produces via the 'Export' option and **most importantly for me, at least**: this stuff still works when Qiqqa has already b0rked and is crashing repeatedly on the given library. [^note1]

 That's probably the most useful part of this work, apart from another script, which